vezzolter/DSA/DataStructures/LinkedList/DoublyLinkedList/DoublyLinkedList.md

 - **Slow Access** — doubly linked lists require sequential traversal to access elements that are not on the ends.
 This negatively impacts performance, because each access involves moving through nodes step-by-step instead of allowing direct access.
 - **Extra Memory for Pointers** — each node stores two pointers, doubling memory usage for pointers compared to singly linked lists.
 - **Poor Cache Performance** — doubly linked lists are less cache-friendly, as each node may be stored at a different memory location.
 This non-localized storage disrupts cache line utilization, leading to more frequent cache misses and reduced performance, especially for large lists.
-- **More Complex Operations** — doubly linked lists are more complex due to the need to maintain both previous and next pointers for each node.
+- **Complex Linked Structure** — doubly linked lists are more complex due to the need to maintain both previous and next pointers for each node.
 This increases the chance for errors in pointer updates, making certain operations more error-prone and potentially harder to debug.